himmanshu4/Team-LEO-Hack36-2021/README.md

 Introduction:
-This is a simple form made through html and css which will send information filled to our email Based on Topic E-administration
+This is a simple form made through html and css and php which will send information filled to our email Based on Topic E-administration

 Intro of the project: